artilleryio/artillery/README.md

 - [Publishing metrics](https://www.artillery.io/docs/guides/plugins/plugin-publish-metrics) to Datadog, Honeycomb, Lightstep, and more
 - [Sending HTTP requests from using `artillery probe`](https://www.artillery.io/blog/swiss-army-knife-for-http-testing), visualizing performance waterfalls, and creating lightweight API checks

+If you have a problem or a doubt feel free to open a [discussion](https://github.com/artilleryio/artillery/discussions).
+We are happy to help!

 ### Integrations and plugins

 We maintain a list of official and community-built [integrations and plugins](https://www.artillery.io/integrations) on our website: https://www.artillery.io/integrations.